stevana/hot-swapping-state-machines2/README.md

   1. Client-only, e.g. a compiler, editor, or some command line utility which runs locally on your computer and doesn't interact with any server.
      Downtime is typically not a problem, and the state of the program is typically saved to disk.
-The operating system's package mangager typically takes care of the upgrades, with minimal user involvement.
+The operating system's package manager typically takes care of the upgrades, with minimal user involvement.
 However there are situations where one might like to perform an upgrade without first terminating the old version of a client-only application, e.g. the